 Below is an island-by-island guide for U.S. travelers with everything you need to know before planning a trip to the Caribbean.

 Travelers are welcome to visit Anguilla (which the CDC considers a country with a low risk of COVID-19), but are required to show proof of a negative PCR test 3 to 5 days before arriving on the island, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.

 Travelers on a short trip must also apply to enter the country and pay $300 per person, $500 per couple, or $250 for each dependent to cover surveillance and two tests per person while on the island.
 Visitors must then stay at a Safe Environment Approved accommodation or private home for 10 to 14 days, where they can take advantage of a hotel's amenities like snorkeling or offshore cays excursions.

 Antigua and Barbuda

-In the meantime, the island is offering a dose of wanderlust from home with a virtual tour, including a 30-minute calming video of the sights and sounds of Aruba.
+If you can't make it to Aruba just yet, the island is offering a dose of wanderlust from home with a virtual tour, including a 30-minute calming video of the sights and sounds of Aruba

-Travelers then have to be retested every few days and are required to take their temperature twice each day and report it online
+Visitors will then have to wear a Traveller Wristband for the first 14 days of their stay, which will be distributed upon arrival, be tested every few days while on the island, and be required to take their temperature twice each day and report it online.

 Bonaire, Sint Eustatius and Saba